Modify code

 Restore shared directory

-When using the Eclipse IDE, if you delete the shared library directory from disk and then regenerate it, the directory will not be restored properly.
-This is because several files required by the Eclipse IDE are not restored as they were when the application was created.
-To resolve this:
+be restored properly.
+This is because several files required by Eclipse are not restored as they were when the application was created.
+To resolve this issue:

 1. Regenerate the mtb_shared directory and assorted libraries on disk using make getlibs or the Library Manager.

-2. In the Eclipse IDE, delete the "mtb_shared" folder shown in the Project Explorer.
+2. In Eclipse, delete the "mtb_shared" folder shown in the Project Explorer.

 Note: